Mohave Community College logo

 Key Highlights

-• Established by public vote in October 1970, reflecting strong community backing and local commitment.
+• Established by a decisive public vote in October 1970, reflecting profound community commitment.

-• Operates across four distinct campuses located in Kingman, Bullhead City, Lake Havasu City, and Colorado City for widespread accessibility.
+• Operates a unique multi-campus system serving Kingman, Bullhead City, Lake Havasu City, and Colorado City.

-• Benefited from significant land donations, including 160 acres in Kingman in 1971 and a parcel in Lake Havasu City in 1972.
+• Benefited from significant early land donations, including 160 acres for its Kingman campus.

-• Integrated into the Arizona State System of Community Colleges in 1974, aligning with state educational standards.
+• Integrated into the comprehensive Arizona State System of Community Colleges in 1974.

-• Achieved full accreditation from the North Central Association of Colleges and Schools in 1981, affirming its quality educational offerings.
+• Achieved full accreditation from the North Central Association of Colleges and Schools by 1981, ensuring recognized academic standards.

 Timeline